Partition Recovery: Recover Lost Partitions and Data

 Scan the Storage Device with TestDisk

 TestDisk is a handy application that can recover lost partitions and/or make non-booting disks bootable again.
 Best of all, you don’t even need to install it on your computer thanks to its portable nature.
 You can simply extract the downloaded archive and launch the executable inside.
+If you’re troubleshooting a system drive, you can create a bootable LiveCD with TestDisk on it to bypass the hard drive and enter the application directly.

 1. Download, extract, and launch TestDisk.